dixiedream/expressjs/README.md

 ## Extra

-To connect with a GUI to the dev mongo db instance us [MongoDb Compass](https://www.mongodb.com/download-center/compass)
+To connect with a GUI to the dev mongo db instance use [MongoDb Compass](https://www.mongodb.com/download-center/compass)

 ## Contributing